• Skip to primary navigation

 Instructions

 1. To make Genoise cake, heat the oven to 355°F (180°C).
-Butter and flour the bottom and the sides of the 8-inch (20 cm) round pan (or springform pan).
+Butter and flour the bottom and sides of an 8-inch (20 cm) round pan (or a springform pan).
 Melt the butter in the microwave and let it cool.

-2. In the heat-proof bowl, place eggs, vanilla and granulated sugar and beat with a hand whisk a few times.
-Bring the bowl over a water bath or bain-marie with hot water and whisk the egg mixture until foamy.
+2. In a heatproof bowl, whisk together the eggs, vanilla, and granulated sugar a few times.
+Bring the bowl over a water bath (bain-marie) filled with hot water, and whisk the egg mixture until foamy.
 Warm it to 104°F (40°C): check with a cooking thermometer.
 If unavailable, the mixture should be warm to the touch.

-3. Bring the bowl to the counter and beat the preparation with an electric hand mixer (you can use a stand mixer with a whisk attachment) for 10 minutes until the ribbon stage.
+3. Bring the bowl to the counter and beat the mixture with an electric hand mixer or a stand mixer with a whisk attachment for 10 minutes, until it reaches the ribbon stage.
 Sift half the flour over the bowl and mix with a rubber spatula from the bottom to the top.
 Add the remaining flour and gently mix.
-Mix a few spoonfuls of the batter with the warm melted butter, and add to the principal preparation.
+Mix a few spoonfuls of the batter with the warm melted butter, then add it to the main mixture.
 Gently mix the batter, making sure it does not deflate.

 4. Pour the cake batter into the prepared baking dish.
-Bake in the middle oven rack for 30-35 minutes until golden brown.
-Check the cake for doneness with a toothpick: it should come out clean after inserting it in the center of the cake.
+Bake on the middle oven rack for 30-35 minutes, until golden brown.
+Check the cake for doneness with a toothpick: it should come out clean when inserted into the center.
 Remove it from the oven and rest for 5-10 minutes.
-Then turn the pan on a cooling rack, allowing the cake to slide off.
+Then turn the pan onto a cooling rack to let the cake slide off.
 Let the cake cool completely.

 5. To make sugar syrup, pour water with sugar into a small saucepan and bring to a boil.
-Add vanilla extract or strawberry liqueur out of the heat, and let the syrup cool.
+Remove from the heat, add vanilla extract or strawberry liqueur, and let the syrup cool.

-6. To make mascarpone Chantilly cake, bring the bowl of a stand mixer and the whisk attachment or a large bowl to the freezer for 10-15 minutes.
+6. To make mascarpone Chantilly cake, bring the bowl of a stand mixer with the whisk attachment, or a large bowl, to the freezer for 10-15 minutes.
 Pour the chilled heavy cream into the bowl.
 Add the cold mascarpone and whisk at low speed until soft peaks form.

-7. Gradually incorporate the icing sugar, increasing the speed to medium and then high until the cream reaches medium-stiff peaks.
+7. Gradually incorporate the icing sugar, increasing the speed to medium, then to high, until the cream reaches medium-stiff peaks.

 8. To assemble the cake, wash and dry strawberries, and hull them.
-Cut each strawberry into half, then into 6-8 slices each, and place aside.
+Cut each strawberry in half, then cut each half into 6-8 slices, and set aside.
 Leave a few berries for the decoration.
-With a large serrated knife or a cake leveler, cut the sponge cake into three sponge layers.
+With a large serrated knife or a cake leveler, cut the sponge cake into three layers.

-9. Place the first cake layer on a serving plate or a cake board and soak the cake with the cold sugar syrup using a silicone or pastry brush.
-Spread ¼ of the Chantilly cream and place strawberry slices atop the cream, slightly submerging them.
+9. Place the first cake layer on a serving plate or cake board and soak the cake with the cold sugar syrup using a silicone or pastry brush.
+Spread ¼ of the Chantilly cream, then place the strawberry slices atop it, slightly submerging them.
 Place the second cake layer on top of the cream and berries.
-Gently press it to ensure adherence and soak it in syrup.
+Gently press it to ensure it adheres, then soak it in syrup.

-10. Proceed to add ¼ of the cream and another layer of strawberries.
+10. Add ¼ of the cream and another layer of strawberries.
 Then, position the third cake layer and press it down slightly to complete the cake.
-Cover the entire cake with the remaining frosting and smooth the top and the sides.
+Cover the entire cake with the remaining frosting, then smooth the top and sides.
 Then use a cake scraper to create stripes.

 11. Refrigerate the cake for 2-3 hours.
 Top the cake with sliced strawberries and sprinkle with icing sugar before serving.